 How to Tie Dye Shirts With Kids

-Here’s what you’ll need to get started to tie dye shirts (or anything) with your kids!
-Not only is it a fun summer project, but tie dye shirts are great for parties or party favors.
+Here’s what you’ll need to get started for any tie-dye project.
+You can tie dye shirts (or anything) with your kids!
+Not only is it a fun spring or summer project, but tie dye shirts are great for parties or party favors.
 Also, when at home, it’s a great activity to get away from the screens for a little while.

 This is the more traditional way to tie dye, but the Ice Tie Dye Method is also fun!